mock(v.)

 grotesque(adj.) \grō-ˈtesk\

-very strange or ugly in a way that is not normal or natural
+very strange or ugly in a way that is not

 The actors wore dark capes and grotesque masks.